This is the Ministry of Justice (MOJ) Security Vulnerability Disclosure Policy.

 Reporting a vulnerability

-If you have discovered something you believe to be an in-scope security vulnerability, first you should check the above details for more information about scope, then email the Cyber Security Team.
+If you have discovered something you believe to be an in-scope security vulnerability, first you should check the above details for more information about scope, then submit a vulnerability report via the HackerOne platform.

-If you are not sure whether the MOJ is responsible for a service or an IP address where you’ve discovered something, just ask by contacting the Cyber Security Team
+If you are not sure whether the MOJ is responsible for a service or an IP address where you’ve discovered something, check the Asset section of the vulnerability submission form, which describes in-scope domains.

 Alternatively, report issues to the National Cyber Security Centre (NCSC).
 More information about how to do this is available on the NCSC vulnerability-reporting page.